Nebo15/confex/README.md

   Sometimes you want to validate configuration, for this you can define `def validate_config(config)` method, that will be called on each `config/0` usage.

   Confex doesn't give opinions on a validator to be used in overrided methods.

+# Configuration priorities

+By using Confex macro in your module, you allow to provide compile-time defaults for it.

+  1. Declare module

+    ```elixir
+    defmodule MyModule do
+      use Confex
+    end
+    ```

+  2. Provide defaults when using it

+    ```elixir
+    use MyModule,
+      otp_all: :myapp,
+      host: {:system, "HOST"}
+    ```

+  This configs will overwritten by any configuration that you have in your application env.

 # Helpful links